 In the past year, BizCover, a leading small business insurance provider, has reported an almost 50% rise in sales of cyber liability insurance.
 This significant uptick underscores the escalating awareness and concern among Australian businesses regarding cyber threats. - read more

-In a significant development within the Australian insurance sector, Swedish private equity firm EQT has proposed a takeover of AUB Group, valuing the company at A$5.25 billion (US$3.41 billion).
-This offer represents a 25.1% premium over AUB's last closing price, indicating EQT's strong interest in expanding its footprint in the Australian market. - read more
+In a significant development within the Australian insurance sector, Swedish private equity firm EQT has extended a takeover offer for AUB Group, valuing the insurance broking company at A$5.25 billion (US$3.41 billion).
+This proposal includes a price of A$45 per share, representing a 25.1% premium over AUB's last closing price.
+Following an earlier bid of A$43 per share, AUB has granted EQT exclusive access to its financial records for six weeks starting October 8 under a confidentiality agreement. - read more

 Farm liability insurance is a type of coverage that protects farmers from financial losses due to legal claims and lawsuits.
 This insurance is crucial for safeguarding your farm against various liabilities that may arise from farm operations. - read more